hikarikano/ytm/README.md

   - No, this is private, for you,  you know.
 - How to recover deleted videos?
   - Open the YouTube link containing your video, right-click, and select "restore."
 If the video has been backed up, your browser will redirect you so you can download it.
+## Contributing
+- Please submit bug reports, suggestions, and pull requests to the GitHub issue tracker.